The coalescent tree of a Markov branching process with generalised logistic growth: Introduction

-For greater biological realism, density-dependent branching processes have been introduced \cite{Klebaner,JagersKlebaner}.
-Here individuals reproduce and die at rates which depend on the population size.
+For greater biological realism, density-dependent branching processes have been studied \cite{Klebaner,Hopfner,JagersKlebaner} where individuals reproduce and die at rates which depend on the population size.
 Branching processes with logistic growth, where the per-individual death rate is linear with the population size, are especially popular \cite{Lambertlog,Campbell}.
 The downside to density-dependence is of course greatly increased complexity of analysis.
-To our knowledge no rigorous results are available for the coalescent trees arising from density-dependent branching processes.
+Coalescent trees from density-dependent branching processes are apparently unknown.

-In this paper we consider a class of continuous-time density-dependent branching processes which includes exponential, logistic and Gompertz growth models as special cases.
+In this paper we consider a class of density-dependent branching processes which includes exponential, logistic and Gompertz growth models as special cases.
+Our focus is the continuous-time Markov setting.
 We refer to the class of models as a `branching process with generalised logistic growth' or a `generalised logistic branching process'.
 The assumptions defining this class are minimal, namely that the population begins with one individual, that the offspring distribution has a uniformly bounded second moment, and that growth is exponential while the population size is small relative to some carrying capacity.
 Growth may be progressively constrained as the population size moves towards its carrying capacity.
-At a time while growth is still superlinear, a fixed number of individuals are sampled from the population.
+At a time while growth is still superlinear, a fixed number of individuals are sampled from the population and their coalescent tree is drawn.
 We consider the limit as the sampling time and carrying capacity simultaneously tend to infinity.
 We prove that the coalescent tree of a generalised logistic branching process coincides, in the limit, with the coalescent tree of a density-\textit{independent} supercritical branching process, whose structure was recently determined \cite{Johnston}.

-Our result can be viewed as a universality or robustness result for the coalescent tree of a supercritical branching process.
-In separate work we will apply the tree to genetic data, and hope that others may do so too.
+Our result can be viewed as a universality or robustness result for the coalescent tree of a supercritical branching process, where the robustness is with respect to changes in the reproduction law while the population is large.
+However the tree crucially depends upon the reproduction law while the population is small, whose parameter space is infinite-dimensional.
+Thus the `supercritical coalescent' is necessarily robust in a weaker sense than Kingman's coalescent.

-Underlying the proof is a connection between the coalescent tree structure and genetic drift.
-The coalescent tree is sculpted by genetic drift, however genetic drift is negligible while the population is large and growing superlinearly.
-Therefore the tree structure is determined while the population is small, at which point growth is exponential.